 What is the Spiritual Meaning?

-Most Christmas traditions we have today, from evergreens to mistletoe to flying reindeer, spring from ancient, pre-Christian customs having to do with the rebirth of the sun.
 (Read more in John & Caitlin Matthews’ WINTER SOLSTICE.)
 Just as the sun reaches its weakest point, it turns and begins to grow stronger again.
 There’s so much depth to be explored just in this small observation.
 Tomorrow truly is a brand new beginning for the cycle of the Earth’s rotation around the sun, and since we’re a part of everything in our universe, it’s a new beginning for us too.

 A Time for Reflection